OAuth for Remote MCP Servers

 How each AI assistant signs in to a remote MCP (Model Context Protocol) server, and why the flow differs by client and by where it runs.

 Overview The protocol throughout is standard OAuth 2.1 — an open, widely implemented authorization standard.
 The human sign-in runs through oauth2-proxy, one of the most widely deployed open-source auth proxies; the only deployment-specific piece is a thin, spec-conforming authorization server (the /oauth endpoints) that hands MCP clients their tokens.
 Every client ends up the same way — a person signs in against Google (restricted to your organization's domain), and the client holds a short-lived bearer token it presents on each /mcp call.
-Two things differ between assistants: where the client runs (a machine on the VPN — private — vs. the vendor's cloud — public), which decides the host it reaches; and what kind of OAuth client it is — a public client proving itself with PKCE (Proof Key for Code Exchange, which lets a client with no secret prove the token request comes from the same client that started the flow), or a confidential client proving itself with a secret.
+Two things differ between assistants: where the client runs (the user's machine — local — vs. the vendor's cloud), which decides where the OAuth callback lands; and what kind of OAuth client it is — a public client proving itself with PKCE (Proof Key for Code Exchange, which lets a client with no secret prove the token request comes from the same client that started the flow), or a confidential client proving itself with a secret.

 The participants